elixirschool/elixirschool/vi/lessons/advanced/otp-concurrency.md

 ## GenEvent

-We learned that GenServers are processes that can maintain state and handle synchronous and asynchronous requests so what is a GenEvent?
+We learned that GenServers are processes that can maintain state and handle synchronous and asynchronous requests.
+So what is a GenEvent?
 GenEvents are generic event managers that receive incoming events and notify subscribed consumers.
-They provide a mechanism for dynamically adding and removing handlers to flow of events.
+They provide a mechanism for dynamically adding and removing handlers to flows of events.

 ### Handling Events